mplough/mplough.github.io/_posts/2020-07-25-digital-piano-midi-with-logic-pro.md

 ## How MIDI commands get routed

 A basic understanding of MIDI command routing will save you hours of frustration.
-For example, when commands get doubled, you be able to diagnose the problem and solve it easily.
+For example, when commands get doubled, you will be able to diagnose the problem and solve it easily.